This component defines light source nodes.

-You can also switch to Phong shading for particular shapes.
+You can also switch shading for particular shapes.

-Pascal Developers: you can switch to Phong for the whole scene by
+Pascal Developers: you can switch shading for the whole scene by

-Scene.RenderOptions.PhongShading := true or only for a particular shape using
+Scene.RenderOptions.PhongShading := true / false or only for a particular shape using

 Shape.Shading := shPhong / shGouraud.

 The engine requires a good graphic card with latest drivers for proper rendering.
 Before reporting problems, make sure that you have the latest OS version, with the latest drivers.
 You may need to download latest drivers from

 Windows sometimes comes with quite outdated drivers, so be sure to get drivers from above sites.
 On Linux and macOS, it should be enough to make sure you use the latest version of your system, with all updates applied.
 On Linux, you may also install the proprietary OpenGL drivers to squeeze best performance (although it's not necessary in many cases, even for 3D games, using CGE or not).